GabrielJospin/dev_Sist_university_admin/README.md

 ```
   ./gradlew bootRun
 ```
-And after that, open the [localhost in port 8080](localhost:8080/)
+And after that, open the localhost in port 8080: [localhost:8080/](localhost:8080/)

 Finally login with,

 Login: seldon@usp.br
 pass: FUNDATION

-All the informations you can found in [Project page](localhost:8080/project/)
+All the informations you can found in Project page: [localhost:8080/project/](localhost:8080/project/)

 ## Dependencies
 - Java 8